luhipi/sarvey/README.rst

   The software requires a coregistered stack of SLC and the related geometry information in the MiaplPy_  data format.
   The coregistered stack of SLC can be created using an InSAR processor.
 Currently MiaplPy_ only supports ISCE_.
 Support for GAMMA and SNAP_ is planned for future.
   After creating the coregistered stack of SLC, run the "load_data" step from Miaplpy_ to create the "inputs" directory which contains "slcStack.h5" and "geometryRadar.h5".
-  Details are explained in the `Preparation <preparation.html>`_ section
+  Details are explained in the preparation_ section

 * **Time series analysis**

   Time series analysis is performed using `sarvey`.
 It consists of 5 steps (steps 0 to 4).
-The details of each step are explained in `processing steps <processing.html#processing-steps-for-two-step-unwrapping-workflow>`_.
+The details of each step are explained in `processing steps <_processing#processing-steps-for-two-step-unwrapping-workflow>`_.
 The processing parameters are handled in a json config file.
 Visualization and export are handled by `sarvey_plot` and `sarvey_export` packages.
 Below are the major steps:

   * Go to your working directory: